hanghu/HomeIn/README.md

 HomeIn provides an analysis tool for  housing data, prices, and crime rates on a multiple-layered map interface.
 This visualization technology allows users to pinpoint areas and analyze their specifications and statistics before making a decision on a home purchase.

 With HomeIn, users will have  access to past sales and crime data.
-This repository is intended to exist as both a place where home-buyers can compare their house price to others in the area, but also as a tool that GitHub users can edit and create similar maps for themselves.
+This repository is intended to exist as both a place where home-buyers can compare their house price to others in the area, and also as a tool that GitHub users can edit and create similar maps for themselves.

 ----